Eye test may spot ICU confusion early

 Summary

-This study looks at whether a fast, painless eye test (automated pupillometry) can predict delirium—a state of sudden confusion—in intensive care patients who need a breathing machine.
+This study looks at whether a fast, automatic eye test can predict delirium (sudden confusion) in intensive care patients who need a breathing machine.
 Delirium is common and serious, but current screening methods take time and training.
-The researchers will measure pupil responses in 213 adults on day 3 of ventilation and see if those results can forecast delirium over the next two weeks.
-This is an observational study, not a treatment, so it aims to improve detection rather than cure or control the condition.
+Researchers will measure pupil reactions in 213 adults on day 3 of ventilation and see if those results can forecast delirium over the next two weeks.
+The goal is to make detection easier and faster.

 Get updates